 The goal of pairing cards is simple: doing so helps to maximize the earning categories from each.
 From there, Chase lets you pool all your points into a single account for optimal redemptions.

 For example, you could use the Sapphire Reserve for travel and dining purchases and for Lyft rides.
 Through the end of June 2020, you could also use this card to earn 5X points on up to $1,500 in grocery store purchases for the month.

-Since the Sapphire Reserve only offers 1X points on regular purchases, you could use the Chase Freedom Unlimited® to earn 1.5X points on any purchases that fall outside of the Sapphire Reserve’s rewards structure.
+Since the Sapphire Reserve only offers 1X points on regular purchases, you could use the Chase Freedom Unlimited® to earn at least 1.5X points on any purchases that fall outside of the Sapphire Reserve’s rewards structure.

 Some consumers even add the Ink Business Preferred® Credit Card* into the mix to create what is known as the Chase trifecta.
 This allows cardholders to use the strategy above while also earning a huge welcome bonus and 3X points on up to $150,000 in combined select business and travel purchases each year.